topset19/Topset19/README.md

 # About me

-My name is Topi and I'm currently studying Industrial Information Technology at LAB University of Applied Science.
+My name is Topi and I'm currently studying Industrial Information Technology at Lab University of Applied Science.
 I’m looking to collaborate on projects that are both intensive, fun, informative and have impact.

 😄 Pronouns: He/Him